 Anxiety towards the end of life: Information for clinicians

-This information is sourced from Dr Heather Wells, Clinical Psychologist
+This advice is sourced from Dr Heather Wells, Clinical Psychologist

 Anxiety is very common in advancing illness.